Call for Donations: Farocki’s Writings: English Edition: Volume 1: Autobiography

 Bank transfers to HaFI are recognized as donations if they are indicated as such (“donation”) in the description field of the bank form.

-The foundation Harun Farocki Institut is entitled to issue tax deductible donation receipts for any donation above 200 Euro.
+The foundation Harun Farocki Institut is entitled to issue tax deductible donation receipts for any donation above 200 Euro (from 2021 onward: 300 Euro).
 Below this amount a bank statement is sufficient.
-For further questions and information, please contact: firstname.lastname@example.org
+For further questions and information, please contact: email@example.com

 We will be happy to mention the names of all our supporters in the book.
 If you would rather prefer to remain anonymous, please let us know.